Noeek/gulp-minify-ejs/README.md

 ## 1.0.2 Update
 ```
-Now you can save the space char of the html tag innertext which you wish
+Now you can save space chars of the html tag inner text which you wish
 such as below:
 <div> a b c www      </div>
 ===>